 - Melt the butter and with a cooking brush grease the bottom and sides of a 9x13-inch baking pan.

-- Unroll the kataifi dough from the plastic sleeve.
-Untangle the shredded fillo dough with your fingers, gently spreading the strands apart out a bit in order to get fluffy and making sure there are no knots.
+- Unroll the kataifi dough from the plastic sleeve, untangle the shredded fillo dough with your fingers, gently spreading the strands apart to get fluffy and ensure there are no knots.

 - Place the kataifi roll in the pan and brush with melted butter, using the cooking brush to shape it a little bit.
 Repeat with the rest of the kataifi dough and filling.
 Place the kataifi rolls one next to the other, leaving almost no gaps between them and drizzle with remaining butter.